Quan Martin: 2024

-On February 3, 2024, the Washington Commanders hired the Dallas Cowboys' defensive coordinator Dan Quinn as their new head coach.
-He entered training camp as a possible candidate to earn a starting role at safety, along with Jeremy Chinn and Darrick Forrest, following the departure of Kamren Curl.
-Head coach Dan Quinn selected him to be the starting free safety to begin with season and paired him with starting strong safety Jeremy Chinn.
+In the 2024 offseason, Martin competed for a starting position at safety, along with Jeremy Chinn, Darrick Forrest, and Percy Butler.
+New head coach Dan Quinn and defensive coordinator Joe Whitt Jr. selected him to be the starting free safety to begin with season and paired him with starting strong safety, Jeremy Chinn.

 On October 27, 2024, Martin set a season-high with 11 combined tackles (nine solo) as the Commanders defeated the Chicago Bears 18–15.
-On December 29, 2024, Martin made eight combined tackles (seven solo), set a season-high with two pass deflections, and had his lone interception of the season on a pass thrown by Michael Penix Jr. to wide receiver during a 30–24 overtime victory against the Washington Commanders.
+On December 29, 2024, Martin made eight combined tackles (seven solo), set a season-high with two pass deflections, and had his lone interception of the season on a pass thrown by Michael Penix Jr. to wide receiver during a 30–24 overtime victory against the Atlanta Falcons.
 He was inactive for the Commanders' 23–19 victory at the Dallas Cowboys in Week 18 due to an unspecified illness.
 He finished the season with 87 combined tackles (50 solo), three pass deflections, and only one interception in 16 games and 16 starts.
 He received an overall grade of 59.2 from Pro Football Focus, which ranked 115th amongst 171 qualifying safeties in 2024.

-The Washington Commanders finished the 2024 NFL season second in the NFC East with a 12–5 record to clinch a Wild-Card berth.
-On January 12, 2025, Martin started in his first career playoff game and recorded four combined tackles (two solo) during a 23–20 victory at the Tampa Bay Buccaneers in the NFC Wild-Card Game.
-On January 18, 2025, Martin made three combined tackles (two solo), one pass deflection, and had his first career pick-six after intercepting a pass by Jared Goff to wide receiver Tim Patrick and returning it 40–yards to score the first touchdown of his career during a 45–31 victory at the Detroit Lions in the Divisional Round.
-On January 26, 2025, Martin started in the NFC Championship Game at the Philadelphia Eagles and recorded five combined tackles (three solo).
+On January 12, 2025, Martin started in his first career playoff game and recorded four combined tackles (two solo) during a 23–20 victory at the Tampa Bay Buccaneers in the NFC Wild-Card Game.The next week, he made three combined tackles (two solo), one pass deflection, and had his first career pick-six after intercepting a pass by Jared Goff to wide receiver Tim Patrick and returning it 40–yards to score the first touchdown of his career during a 45–31 victory at the Detroit Lions in the Divisional Round.
+In the NFC Championship Game against the Philadelphia Eagles and recorded five combined tackles (three solo).

+2025

+At the start of the 2025 season, Martin was named the starting free safety again opposite of Will Harris.
+Throughout the season, Martin's gameplay was criticized specifically when it came to his tackling.
+Week 4's 34-27 loss to the Atlanta Falcons both Martin and Jeremy Reaves were highlighted as key factors in the defense's struggles with a highlight of both failing to tackle running back Tyler Allgeier before scoring a 15-yard touchdown.
+On Monday Night Football, Martin missed a key tackle in the fourth quarter on Chicago Bears running back D'Andre Swift, who would score a 55-yard rushing touchdown and contributed to the 25-24 loss.
+In Week 16, he was ejected for throwing a punch after a brawl broke out between the Washington defense and Philadelphia offense in the fourth quarter.
+On the Christmas matchup against the Dallas Cowboys, Martin was benched by head coach Dan Quinn in the second quarter following a blown coverage assignment which resulted in a 86-yard receiving touchdown by KaVontae Turpin.